fncbook/fnc/chapter5/adaptive.md

 ```{index} numerical integration
 ```

 To this point, we have used only equally spaced nodes to compute integrals.
-Yet there are problems in which non-uniformly distributed nodes would clearly be more appropriate, as demonstrated in {numref}`Demo %s <demo-adapt-motive>`.
+Yet there are problems in which non-uniformly distributed nodes would clearly be more appropriate, as demonstrated in @demo-adapt-motive.

 (demo-adapt-motive)=
 ::::{prf:example} Motivation for adaptive integration